-Montana Rail Link’s gas local crosses the Thompson River east of Thompson Falls, Montana, and is heading down the Fourth Subdivision along the Clark Fork to Paradise on October 14, 2018.
+Montana Rail Link’s day gas local crosses the Thompson River east of Thompson Falls, Montana, and is following the Clark Fork on MRL’s Fourth Subdivision main line on October 14, 2018.

 With a lengthy train for Missoula, MRLs morning Gas train skates along the Clark Fork river in some beautiful summer sunlight.

 MRL's "Night Gas" approaches the facility at Pipeline where it will drop of loaded cars and pick up empties.

 MRL SD70ACe 4408 heads out onto the mainline at Pipeline.

 The Day Gas heads east along the shores of the Clark Fork.

 MRL's "Day Gas" job heads back to Missoula after an hour and a half of work at Pipeline.